webtoolbox/craftcms-plugin/README.md

 You can also install Website Toolbox Community via the **Plugin Store** in the Craft CP.

-Website Toolbox Community works on Craft 3.x.
+Website Toolbox Community works on Craft CMS 3 or greater.

 ## Documentation